LHarveyDev/tree-of-knowledge/README.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
    - Google fonts were used to embed the fonts into the head of my index.html.
-I chose AmaticSC, Autour1 and Gabarito to use throughout the project.
+I chose AmaticSC and Barlow to use throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
    - Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.
 1. [I Love IMG:](https://www.iloveimg.com/resize-image)